kimiekomi/articles/vigenere.md

 <br>

 Since spaces and special characters will not be assigned a keyword character, I had to create a variable to keep track of the keyword index.
 This keyword index variable will come into play later on in the message iteration; but for starters, it is set to 0.
 The next order of business was to calculate the offset values of each keyword character.
-I created a empty list to store all the values, and based on the action, all the values would either be positive if the action was set to "encode", or negative values if the action was set to "decode".
+These values will determine the position each letter in the message would shift by.
+I created a empty list to store all the values, and based on the action passed in, all the values would either be positive or negative integers.

 <br>